oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_ocvp_esxi_host_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>A descriptive name for the ESXi host.
-Does not have to be unique, and it&#x27;s changeable.
-Avoid entering confidential information.</div>
+It&#x27;s changeable.
+Esxi Host name requirements are 1-16 character length limit, Must start with a letter, Must be English letters, numbers, - only, No repeating hyphens, Must be unique within the SDDC.</div>
                                             <div>If this attribute is not specified, the SDDC&#x27;s `instanceDisplayNamePrefix` attribute is used to name and incrementally number the ESXi host.
 For example, if you&#x27;re creating the fourth ESXi host in the SDDC, and `instanceDisplayNamePrefix` is `MySDDC`, the host&#x27;s display name is `MySDDC-4`.</div>
+                                            <div>Avoid entering confidential information.</div>
                                             <div>Required for create, update, delete when environment variable <code>OCI_USE_NAME_AS_IDENTIFIER</code> is set.</div>
                                             <div>This parameter is updatable when <code>OCI_USE_NAME_AS_IDENTIFIER</code> is not set.</div>
                                                                 <div style="font-size: small; color: darkgreen"><br/>aliases: name</div>